North Sea-bred, European-campaigned.

 ORC Authority: KBYV · FRBY

-The 2026 Belgian forward path runs the North Sea coastal circuit first, with the RORC Season Points programme (Cervantes Trophy, Myth of Malham), the Rolex Fastnet 2027 gap year, and continued European championship entries forming the structural axis of the season.
+The 2026 Belgian forward path runs the North Sea coastal circuit first, with the RORC Season Points program (Cervantes Trophy, Myth of Malham), the Rolex Fastnet 2027 gap year, and continued European championship entries forming the structural axis of the season.
 Copa del Rey ORC European Championship, where ANDANTE IV, MORPHEUS, and XEKMATT carried the Belgian KEELFLEX cluster to Palma in 2025, remains the international venue where the Belgian fleet's grand-prix layer is most concentrated.

-Belgium — structural snapshot.
+Belgium — structural profile.

 Scope

-36 boats
+56 boats

 Top 3 archetypes

-1. AEROMAX — 9 boats (25.0%)
+1. AEROMAX — 16 boats (28.6%)

-2. KEELFLEX — 5 boats (13.9%)
+2. AEROBLADE — 7 boats (12.5%)

-3. STEELFORM — 5 boats (13.9%)
+3. GRAVITYRUN — 7 boats (12.5%)

 Eleven canonical performance archetypes cluster the fleet by dimensional signature.
 See the full map →